rachelhamlin/Project_3/readme.md

 ## Final Thoughts

 In the future, we’d really like to:
-* Enable a user to save any place on the map, including from Google’s built-in Points of Interest.
-There is some initial code that can access a POI’s address in string format by reverse geocoding, and we want to send that back through our search input in order to grab the correct place for saving.
+* Enable a user to save any nearby place on the map, including from Google’s built-in Points of Interest.
+There is some initial code that can access a POI’s address in string format by reverse geocoding, and we want to send that back through our search input in order to grab the exact place ID for saving.
 * Tailor the icons on the map to match their place of business.
-Each newly-created marker could take a property matching its place type, with an icon generated to match that.
+Each newly-created marker could take a property matching its place type and display an appropriate matching icon..
 * Populate new place search results when the map is dragged.
 There is starter code for this as well....called sergeyIsTheBest.
 Not semantic, but semi-true.
 * Pull in images or other helpful data to a new place result.
 It would be fun to also work with the Instagram API to pull the latest social images tagged at a given location, for a live sense of the scene.
+* Add UI to allow Users to quickly view all saved favorites and easily edit or remove favorites from that list.
+* Add UI elements to handle miscellaneous actions such as failed login attempts.
 * Make the app fully responsive and mobile-optimized.
 * Style the profile page.
 * Add custom lists.
+* Add friends functionality along with custom list sharing.
 * Refactor.